OleksandrDemian/pemplates_lite_web/README.md

 # Pemplates Lite

+Avoid boilerplate code during project setup.

-This project allows you to search for project templates on github.
+This project allows you to search for project templates on github and easily setup them for development.

 Currently it is hosted on <a href="https://thirsty-leakey-8f0295.netlify.app/">netlify</a>